-This Directive is implemented under the Nitrate Pollution Prevention Regulations 2008.
+In England this Directive is implemented under the Nitrate Pollution Prevention Regulations 2008.
+In Wales this Directive is implemented under the Nitrate Pollution Prevention (Wales) Regulations 2008.

-The Environment Agency is the competent authority responsible for enforcing the Action Programmes.
+The Environment Agency is the competent authority responsible for enforcing the Action Programs.